This is a true story of angels appeared in Convent-Marian Shrine of Our Lady of Akita in Japan.

 So, she closed her eyes and instinctively prostrated herself.

-After the hour of adoration was over, Sister Sasagawa remained in the same position without noticing that the other sisters had left.
+After the hour of adoration was over, Sr. Sasagawa remained in the same position without noticing that the other sisters had left.

 Only the modest chapel stood as it did before.